 Need help applying for college?
 Not sure how to fill out the FAFSA?
 Not sure which college is right for you?
 We are here to answer your questions about college and help ensure a successful transition from high school into higher education.

 Want to earn college credit while you are still in High School?
-Here at Oregon Coast Community College, we offer several programs designed to do just that!
+Oregon Coast Community College offers programs designed to do just that!
 Check out the resources below to learn more about earning college credit while you are still in high school.

 - Complete the First Time College Student Admissions Profile